 The Education department is concerned with both the quality of your education at RMIT University and broader government policies around higher education.
 This department aims to make sure students are consulted and informed on issues that affect the education that they pay so much money for.
 The Education Officer also works closely with RUSU’s Campaigns Officer and Student Rights Officers in discussing RMIT policy issues that impact students, including Assessment policy, special consideration, group work and more!

-RUSU runs a summit for SSCC representatives each semester to make sure you get the most out of your role.
+RUSU runs a summit for SSCC representatives each year to make sure you get the most out of your role.